 Writing Reviser, the free Curriculum Pathways writing tool, allows student writers to focus on purpose and audience, essay structure, and expressiveness in their own drafts — rather than in some abstract textbook example in which they have no investment and (alas, too often) little interest.
-Available on the web and as a Chrome or iPad app — or as a Google Doc Add-on — Writing Reviser helps students begin to think like experienced writers.
+Available on the web and as a Chrome or iPad app — or as a Google Doc Add-on and a Microsoft Office Add-in — Writing Reviser helps students begin to think like experienced writers.

 What's the best way for a teacher or student to get started using this amazing tool?
 Well, Curriculum Pathways provides various implementation and use ideas.
 Here are four ways you can get started — in your classroom or in your own writing!

 Our YouTube channel includes Quick Tour videos for all of the tools in the Writing Navigator series: Planner, Drafter, Reviser, and Publisher.
 We also have a video for the free Writing Reviser Google Doc Add-on.

 Members of our English language arts team have written extensively about Writing Reviser, including features and implementation ideas — and how they themselves use the tool.
 Here's just a sample: